ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 {::options toc_levels="1..2" /}

-Ktor supports authentication out of the box as a pluggable standard feature.
+Ktor supports authentication out of the box as a standard pluggable feature.
-It support mechanisms to read *credentials*, and to authenticate *principals*.
+It supports mechanisms to read *credentials*, and to authenticate *principals*.

-It can be used in some cases along the [sessions feature](/features/sessions.html) to keep the login information between requests.
+It can be used in some cases along with the [sessions feature](/features/sessions.html) to keep the login information between requests.

 **Table of contents:**